-The Company believes in limited perquisites for its Directors and executive officers.
-Perquisites generally include discounts on Company products, which are available to all Company employees and Directors.
-The Company has a Relocation Policy covering all employees based on their grade level that provides various levels of temporary living and relocation expense reimbursements, payment of related taxes, and the use of Company vehicles for business purposes.
+The Company believes in limited perquisites for its Directors and executive officers and does not include common perquisites such as company cars or club memberships.
+Authorized perquisites include discounts on Company products, which are available to all Company employees and Directors.
+Additionally, the Company has a Relocation Policy covering all employees based on their grade level that provides various levels of temporary living and relocation expense reimbursements, payment of related taxes, and the use of Company vehicles for business travel.
 Temporary living and relocation reimbursements and related tax payments for the Named Executive Officers are disclosed in the "SUMMARY COMPENSATION TABLE" below.